vnotex/vnote/src/resources/docs/welcome_en.md

 3. There is a Markdown guide and shortcuts guide in the help menu, which might be helpful;
 4. Do a quick search in [GitHub Issues](https://github.com/tamlok/vnote/issues) and VNote's [Documentation](https://tamlok.github.io/vnote/en_us/#!docs/_vnote.json);
 5. Post an issue *in detail* on GitHub to ask for help.

-<mark>One More Thing</mark>: If you do not know what is Vim, please do not turn on Vim mode in the settings dialog. 😁 By the way, Vim is really a magic tool to improve edit efficiency.
-Highly recommend Vim mode and VNote's shortcuts.
-You won't regret it.

 Now, how about pressing `Ctrl+G` and start today's work from **Universal Entry**?